2004 (July to December)

 Dr. Hugo Strange returns to torment Batman for the first time since Bat Year Two!
 Batman mentions having not seen Strange since the “Prey” storyline in Bat Year One, but he must be forgetting the “Terror” sequel from Bat Year Two, which is the actual last time the Caped Crusader encountered Strange.
 (Strange’s only other appearance after that was in the “Strange Apparitions” storyline in Bat Year Nine and the prelude to this arc from a few months ago, but he didn’t come face-to-face with Batman in either of those tales.)
 Nevertheless, in “Transference” Strange has successfully deduced that Bruce Wayne is Batman!
 Strange confronts Bruce at Wayne Enterprises and they duke it out on the roof of the tower as Dick and Tim watch on.
 The fight ends badly for Batman as he seemingly dies in an explosion.
 When Alfred, Nightwing, and Robin discover that Bruce is still alive they meet up with him only to find the latter stuck in his wimpy, pathetic playboy persona.
 They can’t snap him out of it.
 Bruce doesn’t remember that he is Batman anymore!
 Meanwhile, Strange dons his own version of the Bat-costume and runs amok in Wayne Manor, threatening to reveal Batman’s secret to the press.
 Strange then kidnaps the hapless Bruce and takes him to an abandoned hospital outside of the city.
 Nightwing and Robin chase after Strange and clash with the doctor.
 When Bruce seems genuinely shell-shocked and distraught at the sticky situation he’s in, Strange begins to think that he may have been wrong about his initial assumption.
 Strange tries to get Robin and Nightwing to admit that Bruce is indeed Batman, but they refuse.
 Defeated, confused, and certifiably insane, Strange is locked away at Arkham, convinced that he himself is Batman.
 Bruce, as it turns out, had temporarily hypnotized himself to truly be completely unaware that he was Batman.
 NOTES: Tim and Dick stumble across Bruce’s detailed computer files on all of his associates in this tale.
 The files highlight Bruce’s paranoia, and how important it is to him to have information on both foes and allies alike.
-I also wanted to mention, at the conclusion of this story, an Arkham orderly mentions Strange’s fifteen-year-old kidnapping of Mayor Kroll’s daughter.
-This kidnapping did occur in the “Prey” storyline, but it was Mayor Klass’s daughter (and Krol is spelled with one L, not two anyway).
+Also worth mentioning, at the conclusion of this story, an Arkham orderly talks about Strange’s fifteen-year-old kidnapping of Mayor Kroll’s daughter.
+This kidnapping did occur in the 15-year-old “Prey” storyline, but it was Mayor Klass’s daughter (and Krol is spelled with one L, not two anyway).
 This is either an error, or the character was remembering his history incorrectly.
 Also definitely worth noting: it is interesting that Bruce was able to temporarily hypnotize the concept of Batman out of his system without running across the other embedded layers of hypnotic implantation from Simon Hurt.
 Interesting, if nothing more—it simply means Hurt’s hypnotic implantation is deep and was done very well.
 Oh, and one final note.
-The B&W second feature from Gotham Knights #9 is a Golden Age-style story about Batman fighting in WWII.
+The B&W second feature to Gotham Knights #9 is a Golden Age-style story about Batman fighting in WWII.
 Obviously non-canon on the Modern Age chronology, it goes on the timeline of Earth-3839—a part of the Elseworlds “Generations” Universe.

 –Superman & Bugs Bunny #1-4

 Yo, for real.
 First of all, in the universe where the Looney Tunes characters exist, the DCU characters are simply popular comic book characters.
 And in the DCU, the Looney Tunes characters are the same famous cartoon characters that we know and love.
 So what happens when the crazy Dodo from Looney Tunes activates a dimensional transporter and winds up in the 5th Dimension?
 Why, he teams with Mr. Mxyzptlk and builds a device that wreaks havoc with the multiverse.
 While Toyman begins a massive assault on Metropolis using an army of giant robot toys, dozens of Looney Tunes characters begin appearing on Earth-0.
 Mxyzptlk and the Dodo then amp things up by switching consciousnesses of characters.
 For example, Superman loses all his powers, which are given to Elmer Fudd!
 Likewise, Batman’s mind switches with Daffy Duck!
 Bruce beings shouting “woo hoo” over and over in the Batcave, while Daffy assumes the persona of Bat-Duck and visits Commissioner Gordon!
 After yuks aplenty, Mxy and the Dodo start sending DCU characters and Looney Tunes cartoons through various universes until they all wind up back on Earth-0.
 With Metropolis about to fall into the control of Toyman, the JLA mobilizes.
 The Looney Tunes cartoons want to help, but Superman writes them off immediately.
 That is, until Bugs mentions that his crew has saved an alternate Earth before with the help of Michael Jordan.
 Oh yeah, he just name dropped Space Jam.
-Before anyone can mention R. Kelly, Superman declares that all of the Looney Tunes characters are honorary JLA members.
+Before anyone can mention R Kelly, Superman declares that all of the Looney Tunes characters are honorary JLA members.
 Toyman is soon defeated, but the threat continues as Mxy and the Dodo threaten to merge the two universes permanently.
 Bugs tricks Mxy into saying “Kltpzyxm”—his name backwards.
 This poofs the devilish imp away.
 Despite being crazy, the Dodo is a bit more reasonable and fixes everything, even making it so that time literally reverses and erases this entire episode.
 So, why is this still on our timeline if it gets erased by the Dodo?
 Well, the Dodo allows the heroes involved to keep their memories of the event and he also accidentally leaves behind Michigan J. Frog—you know, everyone’s favorite racist singing WB mascot—with Daily Planet editor-in-chief Perry White.

-–second feature to Batman: Gotham Knights #11 (Batman: Black & White)
+–the second feature to Batman: Gotham Knights #11 (Batman: Black & White)